A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Wavelet Plancherel phase space filtering

 \begin{remark} Note that all of the spectral projections of all of the multiplicative operators $\{\breve{G}_m^1,\ldots \breve{G}_m^{K_m}\}_{m=1}^M$ commute.
 By the fact that $V$ is an isometric isomorphism of $\cW\otimes\cS$ to an invariant space of all of the $\{\breve{G}_m^1,\ldots \breve{G}_m^{K_m}\}_{m=1}^M$ operators, by pull-back, all spectral projections of operators in all tuples $\{{\bf \bT}_m\}_{m=1}^M$ also commute.
 This allows us to write a simultaneous spectral decomposition of $\{{\bf \bT}_m\}_{m=1}^M$, as a ``Fubini'' integral.
 Namely,

-where the ``infinitesimal'' spectral projections in (\ref{eq:simul_A_m1}) are compositions of ``infinitesimal'' spectral projections of the form $dP(\lambda_m^k)$.
+where the ``infinitesimal'' spectral projections in (\ref{eq:simul_A_m1}) are compositions of ``infinitesimal'' spectral projections of the form $dP(\lambda_m^k)$, as explained more rigorously in Remark \ref{R3e3}.
 The simultaneous application of ${\bf A}_m$ on ${\bf\bT}_{m+1},\ldots,{\bf \bT}_M$ in (\ref{eq:pull1_self_adjoint}) and (\ref{eq:pull1_self_adjoint2}) is thus defined as the matrix of commuting operators

 Equation (\ref{eq:simul_A_m2}) is taken on a properly defined domain, as defined in Remark \ref{Band_limit_poly}. \end{remark}